RESA3201 – Bachelor Thesis: Religion and Politics in Global Perspective

 The student will be assigned to a tutor and will be given four tutorials during the semester.

 Students should submit a 1000 to 1250 words reflection on an assigned part of the syllabus.
-The paper should be written in English.
+You may write your paper in Norwegian.

 Submit assignments in Inspera